griga23/shoe-store/OpenSourceFlinkLab.md

 4. flink-connector-jdbc-3.1.0-1.17.jar
 5. mysql-connector-java-8.0.19.jar;

-- Open the terminal where sql-client is already running.[You must have done completed this flinksetup, if not please do](StartHere.md).
+ Open the terminal where sql-client is already running.[You must have done completed this flinksetup, if not please do](StartHere.md#setup-using-docker).

-If you ever need to drop a table use `DROP TABLE table_name;`
+Remember, If you ever need to drop a table use `DROP TABLE table_name;`

 SQL-CLIENT currently do not support variables, so you will need to replace following values from your enviornment in all the queries:
 1. username(Gloabal Key download from poral)